 The trail is 4 km long, you first walk an easy trail down to Menzies Bay and then up a steep section to Wilfred Point.
-It passes through areas that were logged more than 70 years ago that now have incredible forests filled with fir trees, alders, cedars, maples and hemlock.
-The chances of seeing wildlife like bears or deer is good and the bird life here is incredible.
+It passes through areas that were logged more than 70 years ago that now have incredible forests filled with fir trees, alders, cedars, maples, and hemlock.
+The chances of seeing wildlife like bears or deer are good, and the birdlife here is incredible.
 Bring your camera.

 In the spring of 1938, during a prolonged dry spell, one of the worst forest fires in history started in the Campbell River area.